Tuesday, December 30, 2008

 *Triumph of the School as Factory

-It has been well over one hundred years since this nation embarked on the breathtakingly ambitious venture of universal public schooling.
-The costs of this endeavor quickly proved to be extraordinarily burdensome, and it was decided early on to carry it out in as cost effective a manner as possible.
-The consequence of this push for efficiency was public schools modeled on factories with an emphasis on mass production and cost-effectiveness, rather than democracy or individuality.
+It has been well over a century since this nation, state by state, embarked on the breathtakingly ambitious venture of providing universal publicly funded schooling for every child in the nation.
+The costs of this endeavor quickly proved to be extraordinarily burdensome.
+So state after state and school district after school district decided to fulfill this dream in as cost effective a manner as possible.
+The consequence was a relentless push for efficiency.
+What resulted was public schools modeled on factories with an emphasis on mass production and cost-effectiveness.

-For the most part, today’s public schools still are factories.
-In fact, the organization and management that typifies the most unenlightened factories characterizes much, if not most, public schooling.
-Management is top-down all the way.
+Today’s public schools remain factories.
+In fact, the organization and management that typifies the most unenlightened factories is now so common as to go unrecognized.
+Management is top-down.
 The federal government sets basic rules.
-State authorities implement them while adding many more rules.
-School boards make decisions based on these federal and state rules plus fiscal and political realities.
+State government implements them while adding many more.
+School boards then make decisions based on these federal and state rules plus their fiscal and political realities.
 The superintendent executes the will of the board.
 Principals tell teachers what to do and when to do it; and they, in turn, direct the youngsters in similar manner.

-With this superintendent, as with many others, autonomy, freedom and choice are low, or non-existent, priorities.
-The industry is focused on standardization, teacher proofing and measured outcomes.
+With such superintendents, classroom teacher autonomy, freedom and choice are non-existent,priorities.
+The education industry is focused on standardization, teacher proofing and measured outcomes.
 We should also remember that there is a powerful new restriction on autonomy, freedom, choice, and democracy in schooling.
 With its emphasis on measurable results, quality control, instrumental and extrinsic motivations, atomization and fragmentation of knowledge, No Child Left Behind represents the near total triumph of factory model schooling in contemporary America.
 In short, the whole weight of the federal government arc welds the school as factory in place as never before.

 To examine these issues further, see articles at www.newfoundations.com